AnHosu/iot_poc/pubsub.md

 AWSIoTMQTTClient.subscribe(topic, 1, callback)
 ```
 The first argument is the topic to listen to.
 Note that the certificate provided to the client must have a policy that allows subscription to that specific topic.<br>
-The second argument is the Quality of Service, [just as for publishing](https://github.com/AnHosu/iot_poc/blob/master/publishing.md#quality-of-service-qos), 0 means at most once and 1 means at least once.
-Remember that now the roles are reversed, and the client we are configuring is the one that will have to send a confirmation of a message received.
-Fortunately that is all taken care of behind the scenes.<br>
+The second argument is the Quality of Service, [just as for publishing](publishing.md#quality-of-service-qos), 0 means that the message is delivered at most once and 1 means at least once.
+Remember that now the roles are reversed, and the client we are configuring is the one that will receive the message have to send a confirmation of a message received.
+Fortunately that is all taken care of behind the scenes in the client we are configuring.<br>
 The third argument is a custom function that is called whenever a message is received on the topic.
 This function should follow the pattern `callback_function(client, userdata, message)`. `message` will then be an object containing the topic, `message.topic`, and the body, `message.payload`, of the message.
-The two variables `client` and `userdata` are there for compatibility of the callback stack.
-They are flagged for deprecation, and it is not recommended to rely on them.
+The two variables `client` and `userdata` are there for compatibility of the callback stack; they are flagged for deprecation, and it is not recommended to rely on them.
 The simplest thing to do when receiving a message, save for doing nothing at all, would be to print the message.
 Such a function might look like this
 ```python
 def callback_function(client, userdata, message):
     print("Received a new message:\n{0}".format(message.payload))
     print("from topic:\n{0}".format(message.topic))
 ```
 In the next section, we will use this function to do cool things.<br>
 The subscription can be set up as soon as connection between the client and AWS IoT is established.
 The client will then listen for any published messages for as long as it lives or until the subscription is terminated.
-This also means that we do not have to listen in an infinite loop like we were publishing in an infinite loop earlier.<br>
+This also means that we do not have to listen in an infinite loop like during publishing.<br>
 With this, we have everything needed to set up a subscription:
 ```python
 # Configure client and connect